 Fitting cabinets on your walls is a great way to add storage to your kitchen while also freeing up space on your worktops.
 But it's important to put them in places where they'll provide functionality without making your kitchen appear cluttered.

 As a rule, try not to block out natural light by crowding window openings with overhead cabinets.
 Consider fitting them above your main workspace, to give you easy access to utensils you'll need when prepping meals.
-Positioning overhead cabinets on either side of your stovetop is also a great way to grant ease access to those essential ingredients.
+Positioning overhead cabinets on either side of your stovetop is also a great way to ease of access to those essential ingredients.

 If you have a small kitchen, mounting cabinets close to the ceiling can provide additional space for your kitchen essentials while also ensuring the room feels open.
 Similarly, fitting a cabinet above the fridge is a simple way to make more of an often unused area.